wilsonliaows/docs/features/callable-recipes.md

 Lastly, you may choose to enable REST endpoint for your recipe.
 This defaults to No.

 Next, create your set of actions for the recipe.
-For this example you would create a set of standard de-duplication steps, run a search, and if search gives no results, create a customer.
+For this example you would create a set of standard de-duplication steps, run a search, and if the search gives no results, create a customer.
 If an existing customer is found, update customer.

 **Step 2: Call recipe**